||GSBA 593: International Consulting Project (3 units)

 - PROGRAM FEE is non-refundable once you apply and are accepted to a program.
 This fee is not a deposit towards tuition, rather a separate payment towards on-site logistical fees such as classroom rentals, speakers,overhead, some group activities, some meals and select ground transportation.

 - AIRFARE is estimated as of March 2019 using kayak.com.
 Please check current airfare using your departure and return cities for a more accurate estimate.
 If you are applying to take 5 units over intersession, you should research airfare very carefully and compare multi-city flights to round-trip and one-way flights.
 You may also want to price flights from LAX (Los Angeles) to potentially save on costs.

 - ACCOMMODATION costs in Europe are currently estimates only.
 Calculations are based on double-occupancy accommodations and the current exchange rate.
 Students are not required to stay in group housing, although it is highly recommended to do so.
 Additional details on the group hotels will be provided to accepted students.

-Students who have already opened an online application and wish to continue working on it, click here
+For applicants who have already opened an online application, you can visit the direct login page to continue working on your application.

 Germany & Italy

 A passport that is valid 6 months after your return date is required for travel to Germany and Italy for U.S. citizens.
 Germany and the Italy are part of the Schengen Agreement, so a tourist visa is not required for stays of up to 90 days.